nebulae-interview/guideline/README.md

 - Use advance strategies in FrontEnd to be able to show a lot of information with good performance
 - Collect and accumlulate the data in the backend, calcualte a CRC of the contents, compress the data, send it to the FrontEnd, decompress it, check the contents using the CRC.

-To display a lot of information in the Backend without compromising React performance you can read about virtualization techniques such [react-window](https://react-window.now.sh/) and react Memoize.
+To display a lot of information in the frontend without compromising React performance you can read about virtualization techniques such [react-window](https://react-window.now.sh/) and react Memoize.

 The workflow between the front-end, api and backend to query a lot of data should be:
 1. The user selects a `from date` and a `to date` with a delta of at least one month